gennaios21/gennaios21/README.md

 Hi!
-My name is gennaios21, i'm studying electrical and computer engineering You can find me on gennaioslyk21@gmail.com
+My name is gennaios21, i'm studying electrical and computer engineering.
+You can find me on gennaioslyk21@gmail.com

 <!---